aws-samples/ec2-lamp-server/README.md

 ### CloudFormation Outputs
 The following are available on **Outputs** section
 - `SSMSessionManager`: SSM Session Manager URL link to change login user password.
 Password change command is in *Description* field.
-- `DCVwebConsole`: NICE DCV web browser console URL link to login as the user specified in *Description* field.
+- `DCVwebConsole`: NICE DCV web browser client URL link.
+Login as the user specified in *Description* field#
 - `EC2Instance`: EC2 console URL link to start/stop your EC2 instance or to get the latest IPv4 (or IPv6 if enabled) address.
 - `WebUrl`: EC2 web server URL link

+#NICE DCV web browser client can be disabled by removing `nice-dcv-web-viewer` package.
+Native clients can be downloaded from [https://download.nice-dcv.com/](https://download.nice-dcv.com/)

 ## Using Certbot to obtain LetsEncrypt certificate
 Do review [certbot website](https://certbot.eff.org/) if you are not familiar.